Explaining how the Kp index relates to geomagnetic activity and the Northern Lights

 Auroras occur around the world the aurora oval.
 Regional substorms, which are flare-ups within this oval, cannot be captured by a global Kp value.

-When you are outside chasing auroras, it is way more useful to look at the real time space weather data, the speed and density of the solar wind (high is good), the direction and value of it’s magnetic field (Bz south is good) and the local magnetic disturbance at Leirvogur Magnetic Observatory (more shaking is better).
+When you are outside chasing auroras, it is way more useful to look at the real time space weather data, the speed and density of the solar wind (high is good), it's Bz-level (Bz south is good) and the local magnetic disturbance at Leirvogur Magnetic Observatory (more shaking is better).

 So please, don't focus too much on the Kp-index.
 In fact, ditch it.